 Massachusetts and Harvard University immunization regulations

 If you are an international student who will be attending Summer School classes on campus in the US while on a visa of any kind (including the visa waiver program or similar entry programs established between the United States and foreign countries), or if you will be living in Summer School housing (including US citizens), you must comply with Massachusetts and Harvard University regulations requiring proof of immunization against certain communicable diseases.
 You must have the Summer School immunization form completed and signed by your health care provider or a medical records official.
 Massachusetts and Harvard University immunization requirements are strict and may differ significantly from other states and countries.
 See the immunization FAQs for more information on completing the requirements.

 We strongly encourage you to receive any required immunizations before you arrive at Harvard, as many health insurance plans will cover the costs of immunizations.
 If you are unable to obtain these prior to your arrival on campus, you may arrange to get immunizations at various locations in the area.
 If you have not met the Massachusetts and Harvard University immunization requirements by the deadline, you will receive further information with your check-in instructions, and your check-in will be delayed significantly.

 If you do not provide medical documentation as proof of required immunizations, you may be administratively withdrawn from classes and removed from Summer School housing (if applicable).

 Registering late does not warrant an exception to this policy.

-Following are the diseases for which you must provide certified proof of immunity on Form IM:
+Following are the diseases for which you must provide certified proof of immunity on the Summer School immunization form:

 - Measles (Rubeola): two immunizations on or after the first birthday, at least one month* apart, in 1967 or later